Jump to content

 where are the distance that light travelled through a sample, is the light intensity after travelling a distance , is the light intensity where the light enters the sample and is the one-photon absorption coefficient of the sample.
 In two-photon absorption, for an incident plane wave of radiation, the light intensity versus distance changes to

-for TPA with light intensity as a function of path length or cross section as a function of concentration and the initial light intensity .
+for two-photon absorption with light intensity as a function of path length or cross section as a function of concentration and the initial light intensity .
 The absorption coefficient now becomes the TPA coefficient .
 (Note that there is some confusion over the term in nonlinear optics, since it is sometimes used to describe the second-order polarizability, and occasionally for the molecular two-photon cross-section.
 More often however, it is used to describe the bulk 2-photon optical density of a sample.
 The letter or is more often used to denote the molecular two-photon cross-section.)

 Two-photon excited fluorescence